-Risk Response Funding for debt repayment, advancing the CdB exploration program, and other corporate activities.
+Risk Response Funding for debt repayment, advancing the CdB and Cage Bengo exploration programs, and other corporate activities.
 VDM has entered into a conditional heads of agreement with Jiangxi to provide funding for the CdB project and is working with other potential partners to provide additional funding.
 Size and quality of CdB's contained mineralisation This risk cannot be mitigated, however VDM will aim to avoid over-investment by undertaking a phased and well-planned exploration program.
 Operating efficiently and safely in the Republic of Angola VDM's current Executive Director of Mining has extensive experience and strong relationships in Angola.
 VDM will utilise Angolan-experienced and reputable exploration contractors and advisors.
-Counterparty risks related CdB investment structure and CdB partners VDM has maintained good relations with its CdB partners and uses written agreements and formal decision-making processes to avoid potential misunderstandings.
+Counterparty risks related CdB and Cage Bengo project investment structure and partners VDM has maintained good relations with its CdB and Cage Bengo project partners and uses written agreements and formal decision-making processes to avoid potential misunderstandings.

-Revenue from continuing operations was \$332,000 (2018: \$563,000) a decrease of 41.03% from the prior year reflecting the close-out of structural steel sales agreements within the Construction division, with no new arrangements being entered into.
+Revenue from continuing operations was \$195,000 (2019: \$332,000) a decrease of 41.27% from the prior year reflecting the close-out of structural steel sales agreements within the Construction division, with no new arrangements being entered into.

-The loss from continuing operations after tax of \$1,904,000 (2018: \$2,881,000) is 33.9% lower than the prior year, mainly due to a reduction of corporate expenses.
+The loss from continuing operations after tax of \$1,719,000 (2019: \$1,904,000) is 9.7% lower than the prior year, with expenses being in line with the prior year except for impairment expense incurred of \$505,000 during 2019.